Before You Buy Another AI Tool, Answer These 12 Questions

 - And which 1–2 AI moves are worth focusing on in the next 90 days

-If you want help turning that into a concrete plan, you can request an AI Readiness & Opportunity Audit from that page, and we’ll figure out what makes sense for your situation.
+If you’d like to turn that into a concrete plan, you can request an AI Readiness & Opportunity Audit from that page, and we can talk through what makes sense for your situation.